Accountable Care Organizations: Structure and Role in US Healthcare

 How it works

-The MSSP uses a tiered risk structure with two main participation tracks:
+The MSSP currently offers two broad participation tracks:

 Common scenarios